DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 - When the PE routers receive frames from the CE routers, they add a label to the frame
 - These labels are used to make forwarding decisions within the service provider network - NOT the DESTINATION IP
 - The CE routers do NOT USE MPLS, it is only used by the PE/P routers
-- When using a LAYER 3 MPLS VPN, the CE and PE routers peer using OSPF, for example, to share ROUTING information
+- When using a LAYER 3 MPLS VPN, the CE and PE routers peer using OSPF, for example, to share routing information

 EXAMPLE: